 How to perform a monthly health check on your cat

 Most cats only see a veterinarian once a year, which in cat terms, is several years.
-But, most of us are with our cats every day, which provides the opportunity to perform a monthly check on pets, it is not in any way meant to replace a veterinary visit, but can potentially pick up problems between annual or bi-annual visits.
+But, most of us are with our cats every day, which provides the opportunity to perform a monthly check on pets, it is not in any way meant to replace a veterinary visit but can potentially pick up problems between annual or bi-annual visits.

 Monthly health exams should be fun for the cat, do not try to force him or her into any position or situation they are uncomfortable with.
-If there are no health indications which prevent food rewards, use treats to make the examination rewarding.
+If there are no health indications that prevent food rewards, use treats to make the examination rewarding.

 Related: Cat vital signs

 Check for signs of bleeding, debris, dirt or wax.
 Look for signs of ear mites (reddish/brown discharge in the ear, bleeding from the ear, coffee-grounds like appearance in the ear, scratch marks, odour).
 You may notice a small amount of wax, which is normal.

 Look along the edge of the cat’s ears for thickening, scaling, lesions, swelling, bumps and redness.

 Check a cat’s hearing by having somebody stand behind the cat and clap.
 Does the cat react to the noise?